wysaid/android-gpuimage-plus/README.md

 # Android-GPUImage-plus
 GPU accelerated filters for Android based on OpenGL.

-## Tips ##
+## note ##

-   作者发现有的网友反编译repo里面的demo, 使用了视频录制功能, 所以作者准备近期放出视频录制功能
+The video-record feature is available now.
-   你等不及的话, 就反编译demo吧
+The LUT filter is supported now.

 ## 简介 ##